 Absolutely!
 It’s written as is to make two flatbreads, but you can easily double the toppings and use my homemade flatbread recipe for more servings!

-- 1 TBSP olive oil divided, for brushing
+- 1 Tablespoon olive oil, divided, for brushing

 - If using homemade flatbread, prepare according to flatbread directions.